e-manuel7/bitcoin-educational-content/scripts/image_translation_overview/README.md

 ## Output

-The script generates `image_translation_overview.html` in the same directory.
+The script generates `image_translation_overview.html` in the central `scripts/reports/` folder.
 Open it in your browser to view the interactive report.

 ## Report Structure